robert-mccarthy-ca/Garden/README.md

     - make sure the pump stays on until the roots are all covered
     - when running in a pair as normal, only trigger every 3 hours.
 But if the AA sysem isn't working, run this at every 10 minutes

-- GardenEpic4 (relies on GardenEpic2), Refactor and clean up the interface
+- GardenEpic4 (In Progress) (relies on GardenEpic2), Refactor and clean up the interface
   - file persistence
   - load web page from file
   - make the interface not look like ass